 For vegetable broth, I will either make my own using this recipe without chicken or pick up a box of Trader Joe's Hearty Vegetable Broth.
 You can easily substitute chicken broth too if this recipe being vegetarian isn't important to you.

-How to Store Leftover Gravy
+How to Store Leftover Vegetarian Gravy

-This gravy will keep for about 2 days at most, a few more if you’re not following a migraine diet and if tyramine isn’t an issue for you.
+This vegetarian mushroom gravy will keep for about 2 days at most, a few more if you're not following a migraine diet and if tyramine isn't an issue for you.
 If you want to make this recipe ahead and freeze it, I recommend cooking it up to the point you add the cream.
 Then cool the sauce and freeze it.
 When you defrost it, you can add the cream as it simmers.

-Other Options for Gravy without Drippings (Besides Turkey)
+Other Options for Gravy (Besides Turkey)

 - On top of these meatballs, which is kinda Swedish meatball-esque.